jamesmh/coravel/DocsV2/docs/Scheduler/README.md

 :::tip Cancel Long-Running Invocables
 Make your long-running invocable classes implement `Coravel.Invocable.ICancellableInvocable` to enable it to gracefully abort on application shutdown.

-The interface include a property `CancellationToken` that you can check using `CancellationToken.IsCancellationRequested`, etc.
+The interface includes a property `CancellationToken` that you can check using `CancellationToken.IsCancellationRequested`, etc.
 :::

 ### Async Tasks